Introduction: Plastic Waste Management

 - The entry points of plastic bags/plastic sheets/multi-layered packaging in to commodity supply chain are primarily the retailers and street vendors.
 They have been assigned the responsibility of to not provide the commodities in plastic bags/plastic sheets/multi-layered packaging which don’t conform to those rules.
 Otherwise, they will have to pay the fine.

 - Plastic carry bag will be available only with shopkeepers/street vendors pre-registered with local bodies on payment of certain registration fee.
-The amount collected as registration fee by local agencies is to be used for waste management.
+The amount collected as a registration fee by local agencies is to be used for waste management.

 - Central Pollution Control Board (CPCB) has been mandated to formulate the guidelines for thermoset plastic (plastic difficult to recycle).